hodgerpodger/staketaxcsv/README_reference.md

 This is a common support request.
 I provide some details here for those interested.
 Steps:

-  1. Follow `Install` section or `Docker` section.
-For those familiar with docker, I recommend Docker steps for simplicity.
+  1. Follow `Install` section of README.md or `Docker` section in README_reference.md.
+For those familiar with docker, I recommend `Docker` steps for simplicity.
   2. Run CSV script using --limit flag

 ```